This Commons briefing paper attempts to answer some of the most commonly asked questions about solar panels.Jump to full

 According to data for the Department of Business, Energy and Industrial Strategy, as of January 2019 overall UK solar PV capacity was 13,123 MW across 979,983 installations.

-Previously the Government supported domestic solar panels through the Green Deal loan scheme, launched in 2013, and Feed-in Tariffs which provide payments for generating renewable energy, launched in 2010.
-The Green Deal ended in 2015 but there is still support available for installing renewable technologies such as solar panels through Feed-in Tariffs.
-The Government have said the Feed-in Tariff scheme will end in April 2019.
+Previously the Government supported domestic solar panels through the Green Deal loan scheme, launched in 2013, and Feed-in Tariffs which provided payments for generating renewable energy, launched in 2010.
+The Government stopped publicly funding the Green Deal in 2015, and the Feed-in tariff scheme closes at the end of March 2019.
+The Government have consulted on an alternative, known as the Smart Export Guarantee.

 Solar panels boost the UK’s renewable capacity and can reduce household consumption, and possibly bills, for homeowners with panels.
 However, there are some common questions and concerns that are raised about solar panel installations that this briefing paper addresses.